george-a-shoemaker/george-a-shoemaker.github.io/personal-blog/_posts/2022-04-02-training-in-miles-vs-kilometers.markdown

 2. 8/10 = 0.8
 3. 4 + 0.8 = 4.8

-*8km is approximately 4.8mi.* This approximation *understimates* the distance in miles by about 4%.
+*8km is approximately 4.8mi.* This approximation *underestimates* the distance in miles by about 4%.